jonluca/blog/_posts/2018-09-22-illegal-streams.md

 Chrome refuses to set certain headers, one of which is 'Referer'.
 Any time I tried to deconstruct the HAR and recreate the `XMLHttpRequest` it would warn me in the console that the headers I chose to set were unsafe, and refuse to apply them.
 There was no way around this, unfortunately.
 So I turned to the fastest way of keeping the work I had done so far while reaching a working solution - Electron.

-{% picture "unsafe-headers.png" --alt Unsafe headers in XHR %}
+{% include image.html footnote="Unsafe headers in XHR" file="unsafe-headers" %}

 <p class="footnote">Chrome refuses to set certain headers</p>